About Corinne McSpedon, senior editor

 Sedentary behavior varies based on location and race/ethnicity.

-Using data collected from 2015 to 2018 as part of the Behavioral Risk Factor Surveillance System, the CDC notes that inactivity levels range from an estimated 17.3% to 47.7%, depending on […]
+Using data collected from 2015 to 2018 as part of the Behavioral Risk Factor Surveillance System, the CDC notes that inactivity levels range from an estimated 17.3% to 47.7%, […]

 During Domestic Violence Awareness Month, Two Articles Examine Actions Nurses Can Take